Tameno-01/godot-modular-camera-addon/docs/custom_behaviours.md

 You edit `properties` to control the output of the behaviour.

 You can also read `camera` to get the `ModularCamera` node this behaviour is acting on.
-Here's an example of how we can us this to do our own ray casts:
+Here's an example of how we can use this to do our own ray casts:

 ```gdscript
 @tool
 class_name RayCastExample